MadLadSquad/pkggen/README.md

 Here is how pkggen solves all your package deployment pain points:

-1. Designed for both small and large repositories - pkggen is so robust, it can literally be used to deploy everything from a single-app repository to an entire bleeding edge distribution
+1. Designed for both small and large repositories - pkggen is so robust, it can be used to deploy everything from a single-app repository to an entire bleeding edge distribution
 1. Completely automates away version bumps - it automatically fetches the latest release of your applications, downloads all sources, fetches checksums and verifies source integrity
 1. Templatize everything - pkggen pre-processes all your packages with Jinja 2, ships with many default variables and allows you to plug your own too
 1. Skip per-distribution boilerplate - pkggen automatically handles all distribution-specific setup logic so that you never have to worry about your development environment
+1. Dependency helpers - pkggen can help you add the correct dependencies for your package by cross-referencing with APIs like repology
-1. Develop once, test everywhere - pkggen allows you to automatically test all your packages and repositories on multiple versions of any operating system or distribution
+1. Develop once, test everywhere - pkggen allows you to automatically test all your packages and repositories on multiple operating systems in parallel
 1. Zero-click deployments - pkggen allows you to go through the entire package update, testing and deployment phases without any user interaction
 1. Modular design - whether you want to use your own scripts instead of the built-in ones, or you want to add a completely new platform, our modular design allows you to extend pkggen to fit any of your deployment needs
 1. Fully documented including additional packaging tips and platform-specific resources